Urinary Tract Infections

 Urine infections in children always require investigation as it is unusual for a child to develop a urine infection.
-That does not mean that there is always a problem but your GP should refer your child to a paediatric urologist for investigation.
+That does not mean that there is always a problem, but your GP should refer your child to Paediatric Urologist for investigation.

 The tests that may be suggested are: